-- Red or crimson clover (Trifolium incarnatum) is an ideal cover crop to sow in the late summer or fall and turned in in the spring in zones 6 and higher.
-Used as a summer legume in colder areas where it will usually winterkill.
+- Red or crimson clover (Trifolium incarnatum) is sown in the late summer or fall and turned in the spring in Zones 6 and higher.
+Used as a summer legume in colder areas where it will usually be killed in winter.
 Allow it to flower and the bees will love you.

-- Winter Rye (Secale cereale) is an excellent winter field cover crop because it rapidly produces a ground cover that holds soil in place against the forces of wind and water.
-Rye’s deep roots help prevent compaction and, because its roots are quite extensive, winter rye also has a positive effect on soil tilth.
-Annual in zones 3 to 11.
+- Cereal (winter) Rye (Secale cereale) is a grain and excellent winter field cover crop because it rapidly produces a ground cover that holds soil in place against the forces of wind and water.
+Rye’s deep roots help prevent compaction and, because its roots are quite extensive, winter rye also has a positive effect on soil tillage.
+Annual in Zones 3 to 11.

 The choice of cover crop depends on the main benefit you are hoping to obtain from the cover crop.

-- A primary benefit in a garden is the addition of nitrogen, in which case legumes would be used.
+- Do you need to replenish nitrogen?
+Legumes (like clover and soybeans) fix nitrogen, the essential nutrient most lacking in garden soils.
 Legumes work in harmony with bacteria that lives on their roots.
 These bacteria take nitrogen from the air and fix it in pink root nodules, adding nitrogen to the soil in a form that plants can absorb.

-- If you are most interested, however, in building organic matter, use oats or barley or a cereal, but remember that their incorporation will make nitrogen in the soil temporarily unavailable to the succeeding crop unless extra nitrogen is added.
+- Is your soil tight or compacted?
+Oats, barley, or a cereal grain break up tight soil and improve tilth.
+Remember that their incorporation will make nitrogen in the soil temporarily unavailable to the succeeding crop unless extra nitrogen is added.